Links on Android Authority may earn us a commission. Learn more.

 Price: Free / $4.99 per month

 Discord is an excellent tool for chatting over the Internet.
 You can do direct calls to another user or engage in server-based group chat.
 Gamers use this app all the time for communication purposes and it works quite well as a Steam chat alternative on PC.
 However, you can find (or create) servers for any reason.
-We use it for the Android Authority podcast and you can find anime, game, lifestyle, and other types of servers there as well.
+We use it for the Android Authority podcast and you can find anime, games, lifestyle, and other types of servers there as well.
 The call quality is usually quite good and you can change the servers if it’s not.
 The app is entirely free to use.
 There are some extras you can buy, but they’re solely cosmetic components.

-Facebook Messenger is an above average app for VOIP calls.
+Facebook Messenger is an above-average app for VOIP calls.
 It’s primarily for text messages.
 However, the app also includes support for video calls, voice calls, and SMS text messages.
 The quality is, of course, determined by your Internet connection speeds.
 Other than that, it works well enough.
 The app is a quite heavy on resource usage.
 Thus, we don’t recommend it on older or lower spec’d devices.
 Messenger Lite is another option.
 It allows only calls and texts, but it’s also much lighter on system usage.
 Given its popularity, you can’t go wrong either way.
 This app can also manage your SMS messages too if you want it to.
 Of course, WhatsApp, another Facebook-owned solution, works well here too.

 Google Duo is Google’s latest video calling app.
 It also supports just regular voice calls as well.
 Like most VOIP apps, everyone has to be on Duo for the calls to work.
 However, the app has excellent quality in both voice and video.
 It’s actually quite simple.
 There is no extra stuff, no bloat, and it’s all free.
 You just get your friends to sign up and get going.
 It also works with iOS devices.
 This may even come pre-installed on some newer Android devices.